Kyle Blanks

 Kyle Nathaniel Blanks (born September 11, 1986) is an American former professional baseball outfielder and first baseman.
 He played in Major League Baseball (MLB) for the San Diego Padres, Oakland Athletics, and Texas Rangers.
 Blanks wore the unusual uniform number 88 throughout his MLB career.
 Listed at 6 ft 6 in and 285 lb, he batted and threw right-handed.

 Early life

-Blanks was born in Sellersville, Pennsylvania and grew up in Moriarty, New Mexico where he was a stand-out for the Moriarty High Pintos.
+Blanks was born in Souderton, Pennsylvania and grew up in Moriarty, New Mexico where he was a stand-out for the Moriarty High Pintos.
 Blanks attended Yavapai College.